wevm/wagmi/docs/react/guides/connect-wallet.md

 Wagmi provides you with the Hooks to get started building your own Connect Wallet module.

-It takes less than five minutes to get up and running with Browser Wallets, WalletConnect, and Coinbase Wallet.
+It takes less than five minutes to get up and running with Browser Wallets, WalletConnect, Coinbase Wallet and XDEFI Wallet.

 ### 1. Configure Wagmi